SmileiPIC/tutorials/advanced_practical1.rst

   To use the Landau-Lifshitz radiation model, use:

   .. code-block:: python

     radiation_model = "Landau-Lifshitz"

   The other commented parameters are not useful for the moment.

-* You may now run the simulation
+* You may now run the simulation.
+We recommend you to run it in parallel with at least 4 cores.
+By default, 16 patches have been specified.
+If you want to run this input file with more than 16 MPI tasks and OpenMP threads, you have to increase the number of patches accordingly.

 At the end of the run, you can see that several files have been generated including